 On August 12, 2021, the Company received approval from the Ministère de l'Énergie et des Ressources Natural ("MERN") for an updated closure plan at Fenelon.
-The updated closure plan includes additions for future disturbances which have not occurred as at December 31, 2022.
+The updated closure plan includes additions for future disturbances which have not occurred as at December 31, 2023.
 With the approval of the closure plan in 2021, the Company increased its financial assurance with MERN from \$1,089,960 to \$2,908,600 and will increase the closure plan provision once the disturbances have occurred.

-At December 31, 2022 and December 31, 2021, the Company has one-year renewable letters of credit, secured by cash and cash equivalents, of \$3,259,845 supporting the closure plans.
-Pursuant to the Sale Agreement (note 8(b)), the letter of credit of \$361,245 relating to the Broken Hammer Project closure plan will be released from the Company's restricted cash upon transfer of the closure plan to Archer.
+At December 31, 2023 and December 31, 2022, the Company has one-year renewable letters of credit, secured by cash and cash equivalents, of \$3,259,845 supporting the closure plans.
+The letter of credit of \$361,245 relating to the Broken Hammer Project closure plan was returned to the Company by the Ministry of Mines on March 8, 2024.

-15. Taxes:
+16. Taxes: